 The influence of the country’s colonial past can be seen in Cidade Velha on the island of Santiago.
 This was originally known by the Portuguese as Ribeira Grande in the 15th Century.
 The town was made a UNESCO World Heritage site in 2009 and examples of colonial architecture can be seen there.

 There are distinct styles of music to be found in Cape Verde, such as Morna and Funaná in particular with some variations.
-Singer Cesária Évora made morna famous.
+Singer Cesária Évora, the barefooted diva made morna famous.
 The words are mostly in Cape Verdean Creole.
 The subjects are usually related to romance, patriotism and mourning.
 It is thought that this style of music came from Boa Vista originally.
 Morna is similar to the Fado in Portugal.

 Funaná is a genre that started in Santiago and is based on the accordion.
 Since Cape Verde gained independence from Portugal, Funaná has become more widely accepted.
 Prior to independence the authorities frowned on Funaná, because they considered it was too African.